nropatas/thesis-serverless/README.md

 _Skip if using the local Kubernetes cluster._

+Before running the following commands, set up your AWS credentials by running `aws configure`.

 If you don't want to create clusters for all the included platforms, comment out the unwanted modules in `clusters/eks/main.tf`.

 ```sh